AldousP/canvas-sketches/README.md

 # Sketch-Manager

 ## Overview
 Library for rendering to the canvas with some generally sense-making assumptions.
-Allows users to declare program files which adhere to a certain API exposing a render loop, input polling, entity component system, event management and various apis for math, sound, polygon manipulation, math, projection, easing and clipping.
+Allows users to declare program files which adhere to an API exposing a render loop, input polling, entity component system, event management and other APIs for math, sound, polygon manipulation, math, projection, easing and clipping.

 To initialize sm, run ```sm.init```. sm will bind to the provided canvas target and renders the contents of its idle console or the active program.